bcorporaal/Bentobox/readme.md

 I was looking for a very clean customisable new tab page but none of the existing ones fitted my needs.
 They either had too much design, too much functionality or could not be customised completely.

 For optimal speed I host this page on a local server running on my computer.
-I sync the contents between computers using Dropbox.

 ## What is Kirby?
-[Kirby](http://getkirby.com) is a lightweight, flexible and file-based CMS made by [Bastian Allgeier](http://bastianallgeier.com).
+[Kirby](http://getkirby.com) is a lightweight, flexible and file-based CMS.

 ## Installation
 The installation is the same as with any other Kirby theme.

 1. First download and install Kirby.
 You can download the starter kit either from [GetKirby.com](https://getkirby.com/downloads) or [Github](https://github.com/getkirby/starterkit).
-Alternatively you can install Kirby using the [command line interface](https://getkirby.com/docs/installation/running-with-php).
 1. Check if the installation is running properly.
 Don't forget the hidden `.htaccess` file!
 1. Download this theme.
 1. Remove the default `/assets`, `/content` folders from the installation and replace them with the downloaded ones.
-1. Finally inside the `/site` folder replace the `/blueprints` and `/templates` folders.
+1. Finally inside the `/site` folder replace the `/blueprints`, `/config` and `/templates` folders.

 View your site in a browser and you should now see a page with demo content.
 Clicking on the logo brings you to the login and the Kirby Panel.
+When do this for the first time, you will be asked to create an account.

 ## How to use
 Using Bentobox is simple.
 You can either add or edit links by editing the text files in the `/content` folder or through the Panel (click on the logo or the dots next to the title of a list).
 The first time you enter the Panel you will be asked to create an account.